loosely-covered/set-lists/lead-sheet/Rebel-Yell.md

 # Rebel Yell

-### Intro  .
+### Intro

 ### Verse  16x
-Last night a little dancer
-came dancing to my door
+Last nite a little dancer, came dancin to my door
-Last night a little angel
-came pumping on the floor
+Last nite a little angel, came pumpin on the floor

-She said, come on baby
-You got a license for love
+She said, come on baby, you got a license for love
-And if it expires
-pray help from above, because
+And if it expires, pray help from above, because

 ### Chorus  16x
-in the midnight hour
-she cried more, more, more
+in the midnight hour, she cried more, more, more
-With a rebel yell
-she cried more, more, more
+With a rebel yell, she cried more, more, more
-In the midnight hour, babe
-more, more, more
+In the midnight hour, babe, more, more, more
-With a rebel yell
+With a rebel yell, more (x6)
-more, more, more, more, more, more

 ### Break  4x

 ### Verse  16x
-She don't like slavery
-she won't sit and beg
+She don't like slavery, she won't sit and beg
-But when I'm tired and lonely
-she sees me to bed
+But when I'm tired and lonely, she sees me to bed

-What set you free
-and brought you to me, babe
+What set you free, and brought you to me, babe
-What set you free
-I need you here by me
+What set you free, I need you here by me, because
-because

 ### Chorus  16x